djccarew/watson-dojo-pm-tester/README.md

 ![Create space in US][4]

-# Step 1: Sign up for the IBM Data Science Experience
+# Step 1: Sign up for IBM Data Science Experience

-The IBM Data Science Experience is an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
+IBM Data Science Experience is an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
 In this part of the lab you will sign up for a 30-day trial of IBM Data Science Experience.

-  1. In a web browser navigate to [https://datascience.ibm.com](https://datascience.ibm.com)
+  1. In a web browser navigate to [https://datascience.ibm.com](https://datascience.ibm.com).

   2. Click on **Sign Up** at the top right.